BobbyBurt/microgames/README.md

 ## Warioware notes
 #### Timer
 In the original it's 3.7 seconds, in Smooth Moves it's 4.5.
 This increase in time likely has to do with the indirectness of the wii remote, and that's something I think I should replicate.
+Some microgames will bring you back to the main scene before the timer ends, if you beat it especially early

 <br />